jesusb25/github-contribution-log/README.md

 ### Problem Description

-Zimic does not fully validate the inputs of the public API, such as checking if the parameters are of the expected types.
-We currently rely mostly on TypeScript to report such problems to users.
+Zimic does not fully validate the inputs of the public API, such as checking if the parameters are of the expected typesa.
+We currently rely m ostly on TypeScript to report such problems to users.
 However, this allows invalid values to be passed at runtime, possibly causing unexpected behavior.
 Zimic should validate each input to make sure it is correct, either being of the correct type or part of an expected enum.

 ### Expected Behavior